Attention, Please! Adversarial Defense via Activation Rectification and Preservation: Abstract

 \section{Abstract}

 This study provides a new understanding of the adversarial attack problem by examining the correlation between adversarial attack and visual attention change.
-In particular, we observed that: (1) images with incomplete attention regions are more vulnerable to adversarial attacks; and (2) successful adversarial attacks lead to deviated and scattered attention map.
-Accordingly, an attention-based adversarial defense framework is designed to simultaneously rectify the attention map for prediction and preserve the attention area between adversarial and original images.
-The problem of adding iteratively attacked samples is also discussed in the context of visual attention change.
+In particular, we observed that: (1) images with incomplete attention regions are more vulnerable to adversarial attacks; and (2) successful adversarial attacks lead to deviated and scattered activation map.
+Therefore, we use the mask method to design an attention-preserving loss and a contrast method to design a loss that makes the model's attention rectification.
+Accordingly, an attention-based adversarial defense framework is designed, under which better adversarial training or stronger adversarial attacks can be performed through the above constraints.
 We hope the attention-related data analysis and defense solution in this study will shed some light on the mechanism behind the adversarial attack and also facilitate future adversarial defense/attack model design.